Witness Trees: Jefferson Elm

 333 American Elms were planted North of the Smithsonian Freer Gallery on the National Mall in 1935.
 Most of the elm have perished and been replaced except for the Jefferson Elm.
 The Jefferson Elm's leaves remain green through late October, indicating genetically unique specimens.
 Many experiments were done on the Jefferson Elm from 1980 to the early 1990s.
 The experiment's results showed resistance to Dutch elm disease, which is believed to have come from a unique genetic arrangement.
 The elm also has a unique U-shaped branch junction that provides it more stability.

 Andrew Jackson Southern Magnolia

 In 1829 President Andrew Jackson planted his late wife's favorite Magnolia trees in memory of her passing.
 The trees can be found on both sides of the south portico of the White House.
-These Magnolia trees are the oldest presidentially planted on the White House grounds and they’re also depicted on the U.S. twenty dollar bill.
+These Magnolia trees are the oldest presidentially planted on the White House grounds and they're also depicted on the U.S. twenty dollar bill.

+This tree was felled in April 2025 due to its dire condition due to its age; it had previously suffered damage in 1994, and underwent a trimming operation in 2017.
+Subsequently, President Donald Trump planted a new tree in its place.